ncar-xdev/ncar-xdev.github.io/handbook/more-github.md

 ## Discussions Page

 Through this GitHub Team, we also engage in [Team Discussions](https://github.com/orgs/ncar-xdev/teams/all/discussions).
-The Team Discussions page should be used every day to share with the rest of the team *what you are planning to do that day.*  This is, in essense, an asynchronous stand-up meeting, and it is a good way for the team to keep in touch with each other and to build an understanding of what we are doing on any given day.
+The Team Discussions page should be used every day to share with the rest of the team *what you are planning to do that day.*  This is, in essence, an asynchronous stand-up meeting, and it is a good way for the team to keep in touch with each other and to build an understanding of what we are doing on any given day.

 :::{admonition} Quick Link
 :class: note